-Novichok has been implicated in the poisoning of two couples in Great Britain, causing the death of one woman.
+Novichok was implicated in the poisoning of two couples in Great Britain, causing the death of one woman in 2018.
 The chemical structures of Novichok agents are not known for sure, but they bind more tightly and rapidly to their enzyme target, called acetylcholinesterase, found in nerves and muscle cells than other nerve poisons such as sarin or tabun.
-This causes death within minutes by making normal nerve-muscle, nerve-gland, and nerve-heart function impossible.
+This causes death within minutes by making normal nerve-muscle, nerve-gland and nerve-heart function impossible.

 The deaths have been attributed to Russia, either the country’s intelligence service or a rogue who obtained them illegally.
 Russia vehemently denies either involvement in the poisonings or development of the Novichok chemicals.